-Mexico's volume this week and next will drop as holiday work schedules will limit harvest Supplies going in to the holiday weeks are good, but will get a little tight by the time we come to the end.
+Mexico's volume this week will drop as holiday work schedules will limit harvest Supplies are tighter this week with light harvest of last week.
 The demand for all sizes of fruit is good and market remains fairly stable, with some slight firming trend.
 Maturity of fruit is good and still improving weekly, but will still have a tendency to remain green when ripe and ready to eat, and also have a thicker skin making it difficult to detect the degree of ripeness.